What We Teach:

 Nadia Hensley, MD – Assistant Professor.

-Roger Johns, MD – Professor.
+Roger Johns, MD, MHS, PhD – Professor.
 Research Focus: investigating the mechanisms that underlie anesthesia, analgesia, chronic pain, and inflammatory lung disorders (such as pulmonary hypertension and asthma).

 Megan Kostibas, MD – Instructor.
 Program Co-Director.